amirahyusof/amirahyusof/README.md

 - 👯 I’m looking to collaborate on **any project**

-- 👨‍💻 All of my projects are available at [https://github.com/amirahyusof](https://github.com/amirahyusof)
+- 👨‍💻 All of my personal also learning projects are available at [https://github.com/amirahyusof](https://github.com/amirahyusof)

 - 📫 How to reach me **amirahezzamieyusof@gmail.com**